9 Things to do in Arusha

 9.)
 Olpopongi Maasai Cultural Village and Museum.

-You will rarely spot a recent make of any vehicle apart from the Tour Land cruisers but at least their roads a way better than most of the shitty corrupt Countries, whereby spotting a 2020 Range rover Sport is no surprise but the roads are still a dream.
+You will rarely spot a recent make of any vehicle apart from the Tour Land cruisers but at least their roads are way better than most of the shitty corrupt Countries, whereby spotting a 2020 Range rover Sport is no surprise but the roads are still a dream to be actualized.